pierangeloc/ray-tracer-zio/pres/deckset.md

 ---
 # ZIO - 101

+^ZIO belongs together with other projects, to the set of Functional Effects libraries.
+This means that computations are just values instead of statements, that can be manipulated and combined, and then interpreted separetely
-^Let's write a simple program, and show how we can compose small programs into bigger programs.
+Let's write a simple program, and show how we can compose small programs into bigger programs.
 Notice that we are not building programs as "running things", we are building programs as data structures, and what I have after I have built these programs are just data structures, it's like having built a tree.
 The next step is to interpret the data structure, and that's the place where all impure stuff happens, where the console gets actually printed
 #### Program as values

 [.code-highlight: 1]